kyr0/tone-daw/README.md

 A Digital Audio Workstation (DAW) that runs in every browser.

+Also:
+- `tone-daw-core`: The actual, non-GUI DAW core implementation
+- `tone-module-fileformat`: Shall convert module file formats like `.mod`, `.s3m` and `.xm` to the internal music arrangement JSON data structure
+- `tone-daw-8bit-player`: Retro 8bit UI and audio vizualizing music player (serves as an end-2-end  integration test for playback use-cases)
+- `tone-daw-8bit`: Retro 8bit DAW UI - for chiptunes music production (serves as an end-2-end integration test for the full spectrum capabilities of `tone-daw-core`)
+- `tone-daw-ui-8bit` and `tone-daw-ui-8bit-react` are our UI component libraries used in the 8bit player and DAW UI.
+The component library is based on Stencil.js and consists of standard web components

 ## About

 This project is a love letter to music production and it's